microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 By convention, this should map to the user's email name.
 The general format is "alias@domain".
 For work or school accounts, the domain must be present in the tenant's collection of verified domains.
-This property is required when a work or school account is created; it is optional for local accounts.
+This property is required when a work or school account is created; it's optional for local accounts.

 ```yaml
 Type: String